Alec Gargett

 (14.0_Clean_Air)

-14.2 Provide much higher frequency and higher quality public transport and workplace policies that reduce commuting at rush hour.
+14.1.2.1 Provide much higher frequency and higher quality public transport and workplace policies that reduce commuting at rush hour.
 Greatly increase the frequency of bus services with a new electric bus fleet.
 Make every second bus on each route free.
 Introduce more bus lanes to bypass traffic.
-A higher frequency of public transport services will not only reduce traffic congestion, but also reduce overcrowding on the buses, trains and trams themselves.
+Build a bench with a shelter at every bus stop feasible.
+A higher frequency and quality of public transport services will not only reduce traffic congestion, but also reduce overcrowding on the buses, trains and trams themselves.

-14.3 Reduce agricultural emissions by taxing the export of slaughterhouse products according to the total pollution created.
+14.1.3 Reduce agricultural emissions by ending subsidies for slaughterhouse products and using this to support environmentally friendly protein sources instead.
+Tax the export of slaughterhouse products according to the total pollution created.
 Parliament or the Quality of Life Commission could regulate the local sale of related products to guarantee supply of these products continues at a fair price for locals.

 South Australia gets about 80% of our electricity from renewables, which puts us second after Tasmania, and first when it comes to solar and wind combined.
 In fact, when it comes to solar and wind combined, we are ahead of every country in the world, and ahead of every state in the United States.
 This puts us in a unique position to lead the entire world when it comes to addressing the other two biggest pollution sectors: transport and agriculture.
 Electricity production makes up less than 40% of global greenhouse gas pollution, and less than 20% in Australia, so it is essential that South Australia demonstrates to the whole world how to eliminate pollution in other sectors in a way that provides maximum benefit to the state.